 is aiming to create thirty of these ELSA Labs in the period through to 2027.
 In January 2022, after review by an independent evaluation committee from the Netherlands Organisation for Scientific Research (NWO), the first five labs from the Dutch National Research Agenda call ‘Human-Centric AI for an inclusive society: Towards an ecosystem of trust’

 The coalition has developed the NL AIC Label to underline its vision on the development and application of AI in the Netherlands.
 An NL AIC Label formally recognises an activity that is in line with the aims and strategic goals of the NL AIC and/or the quality of that activity.
 The NL AIC Label has now been awarded to 17 ELSA Labs.
 We will continue to expand our portfolio with new ELSA Labs in the future.
 Would you like more information about the goals and approach per ELSA Lab, please click on the specific ELSA Lab.
 This overview will be updated regularly.

-The ELSA Lab below has been established, but has not yet received the NL AIC Label:
+The ELSA Labs below have been established, but have not yet received the NL AIC Label:

 - The ELSA Lab AI Multi-Agency Public Safety issues

 - The ELSA Lab AI Solutions for Disabled Care

 If you are interested in the ELSA concept and its implementation as an ELSA Lab, we would very much like to invite you to read the position paper called ‘ELSA Labs for Human Centric Innovation in AI